zambony/Gungnir/README.md

 	- [ ] Selectable console text.
 Currently, GUILayout functions don't have a good way to accomplish this.
 	- [ ] Patch `Console` class methods to redirect to new GUI elements (Print, updateSearch).
 	- [ ] Custom auto-complete text handler.
-- [ ] Better error message handling.
+- [x] Better error message handling.
 Utility functions should not be printing anything.
 Specific exceptions should be thrown, or an error context object should be given as an output parameter.
-- [ ] More commands.
+- [ ] API for other mods to register commands?

-## Building
+## Building from Source
 If you'd prefer to build Consol yourself rather than use the available binary, download the repository and open the .sln file in Visual Studio.
 Valheim relies on the .NET Framework version 4.7.2, so you may need to install that.